nopnop2002/Arduino-STM32-CAN/README.md

 Select [Tools]-> [USB Support:CDC] to enable the virtual COM port.
 But Basic Extended CAN(BxCan) and USB Support cannot be used at the same time.
 __Don't use USB Support.__
-If you want to use a Serial object, you need to use a USB-Serial converter.
+If you want to use a Serial object, you need to use a USB-UART conversion module.

 # Using PlatformIO
 ```